ShashankVM/extract_audio/README.md

 ## Theoretical vs Practical
 Deviation from ideal = 4 - 2.4 / 4 = 40%

-This means the practical speedup came to approximately 60% of the maximum speedup
+This means the practical speedup came to approximately 60% of the maximum speedup.